ddaaggeett/whiteSocket/README.md

 BIG PICTURE:

+I'm not interested in personal handheld devices.
+I don't see any handheld device with a screen able to retain the full authenticity of a designer's personal work.
+This tool is for the individual who generates their best content on paper and would benefit most by it retaining a value of its worth and having the power of netowrking to distribute its use, whatever the designed content may be.

 Blooprint.xyz is a new input system generating a database of image data of handwriting/drawing.
 Not only does it save the written data -> it makes it EDITABLE.
 This editable functionality is the foundation to what we can turn into a handwriting documentation system.
 Significance: intellectual property profile maintenance.
 Imagine the applications ... :)  I'd like to ultimately use this data for AI applications in handwritten documentation, but we'll cross that bridge...

 Blooprint.xyz works with user-preferred hardware, so it's the choice of the user who may be the preferred hardware manufacturer.

 By the way: VOTE IN YOUR SPECIAL DISTRICTS -> and as for one of them, get rid of useless spending in your public school districts!

 Pixel manipulation is used to precisely align input image to output orientation.
 Projected image and camera capture are not perfectly in line, so the output image needs to account for the transformation from the input image.
-See mathematics demonstrating algebraic functionality of input to output transformation (see Calibration.java -> Calibration.stretch() ).
-This transformation is what allows intended handwriting/drawing by the designer (user) to be maintained (It will eventually be more clear to follow: in the process of commenting the source code).
+See Calibration.java -> Calibration.stretch() demonstrating algebraic functionality of input to output transformation.
+More documentation on its derivation to come, but for now, know it just works.
+This transformation is what turns the marker on the whiteboard into an exact replicated image but from the perspecive of the projector.
+The projector then turns around and simply displays a pure white space plus whatever pixels that have been triggered by the user per their design work.

 Text by typing on keyboard is an added convenience.
 User is able to dictate position of new text location and edit text however necessary to supplement hand designs .